 With so much to look forward to, it's easy to overlook the practical aspects of your new adventure.
 If you forgot about your flexible spending account (FSA) or health savings account (HSA) — and who could blame you? — there's some good news: you can still use it while overseas.
 There are a few things you should know before you start swiping, though.

 Know your qualified medical expenses

 There is a long list of what the IRS allows.
 Things like riding in an ambulance, eyeglasses, and dental expenses get a thumbs up.
-They are also clear on what isn't allowed — cosmetic surgery, supplements, non-prescription drugs, and more.
+They are also clear on what isn't allowed — cosmetic surgery, supplements, and more.
 So if you decided to get a nose job on a whim, it wouldn't get tax-free treatment from the IRS.
 The same rule applies no matter where you live.

 There may be a hefty fee for foreign expenses

 When you are traveling abroad, it's always better to err on the side of caution with foreign transaction fees.
 Some premium credit cards may waive them — but that doesn't mean your FSA provider will too.